 B2B Content Marketing 4.0 is here, and it is re-writing the rules for growth.
-As part of the digital business transformation, content marketing has radically transformed the way B2B companies generate sales and growth.
-In this new paradigm, Google and Social Media platforms set the rules for the business-to-business marketing game.
-Essentially, these powerful platforms, aided by algorithms, machine learning and AI technology, control how you create your customer.
+As the central part of digital marketing, content marketing has radically transformed the way B2B companies generate sales and growth.
+In this new paradigm, Google and Social Media platforms dictate the new rules of the business-to-business marketing game.
+Essentially, these powerful business platforms, aided by algorithms, machine learning and AI technology, control how you create your customer.

-If you thought you own your Sales Funnel or Sales Pipeline, think again.
+If you think you own your Sales Funnel or Sales Pipeline, think again.
 You are just renting it!

-However, brands have the ultimate power to leverage those rules to… rule.
+However, brands have the ultimate power to leverage those rules to… rule their critical market segment.

 Just consider this.
 Content powers these digital platforms and they depend on Your content.
 Here, your Brand is in control!
 Therefore, Content Marketing is your chance to write your own sandbox rules for growth and market disruption.
 How?
 Because you know your customer better than anyone else.
 You know their interests, pain points and problems they are trying to solve.
 Therefore, you have solutions you can tell them about – maybe with some help…